Couples Counseling

 A structured assessment process, not treatment

-A brief, typically less than five sessions
+A predetermined time, typically less than five sessions

 A chance to slow down, take a broader view of your marriage, and consider a wider range of choices